clojure-finance/clojure-heap/README.md

 # Clojure Heap

 A pure Clojure implementation of heap.
+See the source code in [`src/heap/core.clj`](src/heap/core.clj).

 ### Speed